Revival Process of the Name of a St...

 Above mentioned documents must be delivered to the Registrar of Companies within a prescribed period of six months from the end of the financial year of the foreign company.

-Foreign companies are required to get its accounts audited about business operations in India by a practicing Chartered Accountant in India or a firm or LLP of practicing Chartered Accountants.
+Foreign companies are required to get its accounts audited of business operations in India by a practicing Chartered Accountant in India or a firm or LLP of practicing Chartered Accountants.

 It is required to file Form FC-3 with the Registrar of Companies by foreign companies with the details of the list of places of business along with the financial statements of the company.